-The is the penultimate race of the festival.
-By the time this comes around the Gold Cup has been run and everything is starting to wind down.
-If history tells us anything it’s that you’ll have been witness to another brilliant year, filled with excitement, laughter and hopefully some winnings.
+The is the penultimate race of the day.
+By the time this comes around the Queen Mother Champion Chase has been run and everything is starting to wind down.
+If history tells us anything it’s that you’ll have been witness to another brilliant Ladies Day, filled with excitement, laughter and hopefully some winnings.

 The Grade 3 Johnny Henderson Grand Annual Chase is the oldest race of the entire Festival, having been run for the first time in April 1834 before the Cheltenham Festival even existed.
 Discontinued in the 1860s and revived at the start of the 1900s, it moved around for a time before settling back at Cheltenham in 1913.

 Known as the Grand Annual, the name of banker and racehorse owner Johnny Henderson was added to the race in 2005.
 The race was moved from Gold Cup Day to Ladies Day from 2021 onward to make room for a new Mares’ Chase on the last day.

 The Grand Annual is run left-handed on the Old Course, matching all of the other races that take place on Day Two.
 It was originally run on the old course when it was on the final day.

 It lasts for two miles and half a furlong, with fourteen fences that the horses need to jump over its duration.
 It is a handicap race for five-year-olds and upwards, so there’s no specific weight restrictions.

 Records for the race go back as far as 1946.
 Despite that, only two horses have ever won it more than once.
 Top Twenty was the first horse to do so in 1958 and 1959, with the second win coming thanks to jockey work by a certain Fred Winter, whose name will be familiar with anyone who knows the Cheltenham Festival well.
 The second horse to win the race twice was Dulwich, winning it for the first time in 1974 and then again in 1976.
 It might have won in 1975 too, but the race was abandoned due to water logging on the course.